gabrieldiem/gabrieldiem/README.md

-### 👋  Welcome to my GitHub Profile, I'm Walter Gabriel Diem (walgab) and here you have some useful info about me:
+### 👋  Welcome to my GitHub Profile, I'm Gabriel Diem (@gabrieldiem) and here you have some useful info about me:
 <br>

 - 🎓 I’m currently studying Software Engineering (<i>Ingeniería en Informática</i>) at the Faculty of Engineering of the University of Buenos Aires.